-Now, before we get into what you need to know of how you can watch 'Octopussy' right now, here are some helpful info about the EON Productions adventure flick.
+Now, before we get into the main points of how you can watch 'Octopussy' right now, here are some particulars about the EON Productions adventure flick.
 Octopussy starring Roger Moore, Maud Adams, Louis Jourdan, Kristina Wayborn has a PG rating, a runtime of about 2 hr 11 min.
 The release date of the movie is June 10th, 1983.
-The movie received a user score of 64/100 on TMDb, which is based on reviews from 2,115 verified users.
+The movie received a user score of 64/100 on TMDb, which was calculated from reviews from 2,115 active users.

-Ready to press play on 'Octopussy' wherever you like to watch?
-Tracking down a streaming service to buy, rent, download, or watch the John Glen-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.
+Curious where to watch 'Octopussy' on any device you have handy?
+Searching for a streaming service to buy, rent, download, or watch the John Glen-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.

 'Octopussy' Release Dates